NVIDIA/TensorRT-LLM/examples/python_plugin/README.md

 __all__ = ["LookUpPlugin"]
 ```

-## Deserialize an Engine with TRT-LLM Plugin
+## Deserialize an Engine with TensorRT-LLM Plugin

-During the deserialization, TRT needs to find the user defined plugin.
+During deserialization, TensorRT needs to find the user-defined plugin.
 Thus, we need to import the plugin once to register them.
-If the plugin has the recommended code structure, users only need to import that package to register all the custom plugin.
+If the plugin follows the code structure convention, users only need to import that package to register all the custom plugins.

 ```python
 from tensorrt_llm.runtime.session import Session, TensorInfo